ZafirSadik/ESPRESSO/README.md

 # ESPRESSO

-This code implements ESPRESSO algorithm for two level logic minimization using python.
+This code implements the ESPRESSO algorithm for two-level logic minimization using python.

-The full ESPRESSO algorithm is complex and envolves multiple sophisticated steps like expansion, reduction and irredundent cover extraction.
+The full ESPRESSO algorithm is complex and involves multiple sophisticated steps like expansion, reduction and irredundant cover extraction.
 It also handles don't care conditions.

 This code is a simplified version of the full ESPRESSO algorithm.
 This process focuses on combining terms that differ only one variable which is suitable for small-scale logic functions.
 We tested it for up to 10 variables and the code works fine.